mverhiel/ace-server-validating-webhook/README.md

 This project implements a custom [validating admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) that validates the creation and update of ACE IntegrationServer instances.
 The admission controller is written in [Golang](https://go.dev/doc/) and is packaged as a [Helm](https://helm.sh/) chart.

-It performs validation of anACE integration server.
+It performs validation of an ACE integration server.

 ## Building